Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

       - one column for each weekday.
       - one row for each time slot.
       - the name of each course in the appropriate cells.
+   5. In the "Assignments" section add a links to:
+      - Your GitHub profile.
+      - The Blogger blog that you created.
 3. Stage and commit your changes
 4. Push your feature branch to your origin on GitHub
 5. Turn in your work by creating a pull request to the upstream for your branch.